Kyuri-Oji/AppDevProj/readme.txt

 5. Change ID of Facilities ✔️ (13/1/23)
 6. Event Venue max vacancies and form error checking for vacancies (Vacancies cannot be larger than venue size) ✔️ (14/1/23)
 7. Event Start date cannot be behind end date
+8. Edit Facility to change facil type into location.
+9. Edit and Deletion affects sign up